 About Right to Care

-Right to Care is a non-profit organisation that supports and delivers prevention, care, and treatment services for HIV and TB.
+RIGHT TO CARE is a non-profit organization that supports and delivers prevention, care, and treatment services for HIV and TB.
 Through technical assistance, Right to Care supports private sector, the Department of Health and the Department of Correctional Services.
 In addition, through direct service delivery, Right to Care treats patients for HIV, TB and sexually transmitted infections.

 Media queries and interviews, contact Turquoise PR:

 • Alex van Essche, Cel: 082 321 1167 ALEXANDRA@TURQUOISEPR.CO.ZA

 • Michelle Blumenau, Cel: 083 273 9891 MICHELLE@TURQUOISEPR.CO.ZA